Python API Use Case Examples

 The LGSVL Simulator teams has created sample Python scripts that use the LGSVL Simulator Python API to test specific scenarios or perform certain tasks.
 These example scripts can be found on our Github here.

 We have created basic sample scenarios using the Python API.
+See here for a step-by-step guide on how to run one of these scenarios.
 Several are based on the scenario specifications from OpenScenario.

 The below scenarios assume that the simulator can be connected to an instance of Apollo 3.5.
 See the guide for getting connected with Apollo 3.5 here.
 The Apollo modules that need to be started are shown below (localization, perception, planning, prediction, routing, traffic light, transform, control):